Ethiopia is the birthplace of coffee. From the

 CASE PROBLEM

-- The farmer in Ethiopia a wage lower than
+-The farmer in Ethiopia a wage lower than

-- Should have more market power and earn
+the heavy work. -Should have more market power and earn

-higher profits for the farmers.
+higher profits for the farmers. -No have price information update.

 THEORY/THEORY APPLIED FROM THE